Black Cultural Memory Matters

 Decolonising The Archive formed a Black Theatre Collective to support Diasporic narratives and also to create a response to the Ghanaian arm of our vision, called African Tales from The Hip.
 This was done to achieve & enhance the visibility, understanding and impact of postcolonial, decolonial and intersectional practices, histories and theories.
 It aims to address historical amnesias and contemporary silences.

-In September 2020, with your support, we will be able to make this digital platform a reality.
+With your support, we will be able to make this digital platform a sustainable reality.
 With your support, we will be able to give the University of Ghana Department of Theatre Arts, School of Performing Arts, and DTA/African Tales From the Hip an opportunity to create 2 series of radio plays and cover production costs for a cross-cultural exchange podcast show called Decolonising Theatre (Finding a new Centre).
 This will be between African theatricians on the continent and African /Caribbean theatricians here in Britain.

 Your donations will cover: